braver/programmingfonts/blog.md

 Source Sans Pro has been one of the most succesful new, free and designed-for-screen fonts to surface the past few years.
 Developing an additional monospaced font for code only makes sense.
 It's modern but still with a notion of playfulness, and special attention has been paid to make every character easily distinguishable.
 It features an impressive 963 glyphs in seven (yes, 7) weights ranging from ExtraLight to Black.
 And if all of that is not amazing enough, it has been open sourced on Github and has seen regular updates.
 An italic version is currently in beta.
 It's great to see Adobe open sourcing this truly wonderful font.

-professional, adobe, 2012, sans, open source, github
+professional, adobe, 2012, sans, open source, github, active development

 By **Paul D. Hunt** (2012)
 *Alias: source-code-pro - License: SIL OFL*